zevtyardt/proxy.rs/README.md

 - High-speed performance: Built with Rust for optimal speed.
 - Support protocols: HTTP(S), SOCKS4/5.
 Also CONNECT method to ports 80 and 25 (SMTP)
 - Version update notification.
+- Work as a proxy server that distributes incoming requests to external proxies.
+With automatic proxy rotation.
 - Proxies may be filtered by type, anonymity level, country.
 - Automatically removes duplicate proxies.
 - Is asyncronous.